artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     'no'
     ```

     Your implementation for this function can be as free as you want.
 We will test your function on a test set of sentences.
 Our training set will be ` r2d2TrainingSentences.txt `, and our test set will be similar to the development set called `r2d2DevelopmentSentences.txt` which we have provided for testing your implementation locally (however, there will be differences, so try not to overfit!).
 Your accuracy will be compared to scores which we believe are relatively achievable.
-Anything greater than or equal to a 75% accuracy on the test set will receive a 100%, and anything lower than a 60% accuracy will receive no partial credit.
+Anything greater than or equal to a 90% accuracy on the test set will receive a 100%, and anything lower than a 80% accuracy will receive no partial credit.
 To encourage friendly competition, we have also set up a leaderboard so that you can see how well you are doing against peers.

+    When testing this function, we will be passing the same `file_path` over and over again to `getCategory`.
+We do not want our function to have to calculate the sentence embeddings of sentences in `file_path` repeatedly.
+Thus, modify `getCategory` so that we do not have to perform repeat operations when passing in the same `file_path` (you can change the `__init__` function as well).
+We will test this by setting strict runtime bounds for our `getCategory` and `accuracy` tests.

     **[5 points]** To help you with your implementation of `getCategory`, we require that you fill out the code stub for `accuracy(self, training_file_path, dev_file_path)`.
 This function should test your implementation of `getCategory` faithfully using paths to training and development sets as input.
 Don't worry about the efficiency of this function!
 Located in the `data` folder is a development set `r2d2DevelopmentSentences.txt` which we have provided for testing your implementation of `getCategory` locally.

     ```python
     >>> X.accuracy("data/r2d2TrainingSentences.txt", "data/r2d2DevelopmentSentences.txt")
-    0.75
+    0.9041095890410958
     ```

     **Note** Before you submit, you need to indicate which Magnitude file you decide to use for your `getCategory` function.
 If you decide on using the Google Word2Vec vectors, change the `magnitudeFile` variable at the beginning of Section 2 to `"google"`.
 If you decide that you like the GloVE vectors better, change the `magnitudeFile` variable to `"glove"`.
 Doing so is **very important**, as this may change how accurate your `getCategory` function is.